tylertitsworth/5th-age-srd/Classes/Psion.md

 ### Stench of Necromancy

-You gain a random spell from the necromancer class.
-Whenever you take a full heal-up, randomly choose a necromancer spell of the highest level you can cast.
-For the rest of the day, you know this necromancer spell and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or daily—when that option comes up during your turn.
+You gain a random affinity from the necromancer class.
+Whenever you take a full heal-up, randomly choose a necromancer affinity of the highest level you can cast.
+For the rest of the day, you know this necromancer affinity and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or daily—when that option comes up during your turn.

-If the necromancer spell refers to Intelligence, you can replace that ability score with references to Charisma.
+If the necromancer affinity refers to Intelligence, you can replace that ability score with references to Charisma.

 #### Adventurer Feat